RakshithNM/articles/README.md

-# CS-Concepts
+# articles
-Quick reference notes of programming, data structures and mathematical concepts as i learn.
+Quick notes on programming, software engineering and everyting else.

-Ckeck the [WIKI](https://github.com/RakshithNM/CS-Concepts/wiki) of this respository for the notes.
+Ckeck the [WIKI](https://github.com/RakshithNM/articles/wiki) of this respository for the notes.